Montenegro Travel Guide: A Road Trip Itinerary!

 Durmitor National Park – Zabljak

 Durmitor National Park has fantastic mountains for hiking and in the winter, it’s a popular ski area!
 It’s a real paradise for mountain-lovers and the nature has an incredible diversity.
 We loved the incredible Crno Jezero (Black Lake), it’s the largest and most visited part of the Durmitor National Park.
-We wished we had more time to explore this area.
+We wished we had more time to explore this area – Durmitor National Park is a highlight of any road trip in Montenegro!
 If you would love staying longer in this area just check out the Hotel Soa, which is located very central.

 Visiting the monastery was our last stop on our Montenegro road trip .
 The Ostrog Monastery is the most popular pilgrim site of Montenegro.
 It’s built into rocky mountain cliffs, which gives an unforgettable impression.
 This place is really worth a visit and for sure one of the best things to see in Montenegro!